 The practice reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group (CCG) to secure improvements to services where these were identified.
+For example, the GP partner was piloting a new way of working across primary care, secondary care and community care to develop better links between services across Sheffield.

-- The practice offered evening and weekend appointments at one of the four satellite clinics in Sheffield. - There were longer appointments available for patients with a learning disability. - Home visits were available for older patients and patients who would benefit from these.
+- The practice offered evening and weekend appointments at one of the four satellite clinics in Sheffield. - There were longer appointments available for patients with a learning disability. - Home visits were available for patients who would benefit from these.
 The practice also participated in the Sheffield roving GP scheme to provide home visits quickly to patients who were at risk of hospital admission. - Same day appointments were available for children and those with serious medical conditions. - Patients were able to receive travel vaccinations available on the NHS as well as those only available privately with the exception of yellow fever vaccine.
-The practice would refer patients to a specialist centre within Sheffield if the vaccine was required. - There were disabled facilities, a hearing loop and interpretor services available. - The practice supported local community initatives to improve the lives of its patients.
-For example, it assisted with a local foodbank scheme.
+The practice would refer patients to a specialist centre within Sheffield if the vaccine was required. - There were disabled facilities, a hearing loop and interpreter services available. - The practice supported local community initiatives to improve the lives of its patients.
+For example, they assisted with a local foodbank scheme exception of Thursdays when there was no afternoon surgery.
+Extended hours were offered through the Sheffield satellite scheme.
+When the practice was closed between 6.30pm and 8am patients were directed to contact the NHS 111 service.
+The Sheffield GP Collaborative provided cover when the practice was closed between 8am - 8.30am and 6.00pm - 6.30pm.
+Patients were informed of this when they telephoned the practice number.